This post was most recently updated on May 3rd, 2018

 2017 saw several interesting developments across the sector, including a notable shift towards omnichannel capabilities and real-time targeting.
 As the industry continues to grow, more changes and new dynamics are expected in 2018.
 Here are five of the most exciting trends to watch for this year.

 While CRM AI developments in 2017 were geared towards identifying new leads and using AI bots to identify and engage with marketing prospects, 2018 will move in a new direction.
 AI capabilities will be deployed in a more personalised way, creating ‘intelligent virtual assistants’ to engage with customers and even take over some of the more repetitive parts of the cycle such as appointment creation and knowledge retrieval.
+Here are some ways chatbots will improve customer service.

 With new European Union regulations coming into force this year, companies are asking how they can adapt to ensure that their data security and processes are up to scratch.
 This year will see CX and CRM developments that reflect the new emphasis on privacy and data management.
 AI comes into play here as well, with bots being used to check privacy notice compliance and country regulations as well as identify and deal with breaches.